-Case studies the use of the RECELL System in the treatment of trauma injuries (soft-tissue injuries) have been the subject of peer-reviewed scientific publications and presentations at medical conferences that cover a wider range of injuries or wounds of the skin.
+Case studies the use of the RECELL System in the treatment of trauma injuries (soft-tissue wounds) have been the subject of peer-reviewed scientific publications and presentations at medical conferences that cover a wider range of injuries or wounds of the skin.
 Patients with trauma injuries have also been treated using the RECELL System under the U.S. Compassionate Use program and in countries in which the product is approved for treatment.
-We announced on September 17, 2019 that the FDA approved an IDE application to conduct a trauma injuries (soft-tissue injuries) pivotal clinical trial.
-We plan to commence a U.S. clinical trial within the next six months in the use of the RECELL System for the treatment of trauma injuries under a program designed to support a supplement to the existing PMA approval.
+We plan to commence in 2019 a U.S. clinical trial of the use of the RECELL System for the treatment of trauma wounds under a program designed to support a supplement to the existing PMA approval.